 Shortly after you arrive numbing eye drops will be given to ensure the treatment is comfortable. you may feel a brief sensation of discomfort, like a “zap” that passes instantaneously.
 The laser procedure itself will take approximately 1-2 minutes.

-Laser Peripheral Iridotomy Recovery
+Laser Peripheral Iridotomy recovery

-There are no restrictions on your activities after laser treatment.
+Laser Iridotomy recovery is usually pretty fast. there are no restrictions on your activities after laser treatment.
 You are also safe to drive after treatment.
 You may feel mild eye discomfort, headache or blurred vision that resolves within hours/days.

 How many appointments do I need for Laser Peripheral Iridotomy?